Lefty GroveRobert Moses Grove

 But Grove's legacy also suffers for the simple fact that he had his finest seasons for a team that no longer exists: The Philadelphia A's were relocated to Kansas City after the 1954 season, and then on to Oakland after the 1967 season.

-Just as we'll never know what kind of numbers Ted Williams might have put up had he not lost three full seasons and parts of two others to military service, we can never know how many more games Lefty Grove would have won had he not been held out of the big leagues until he was 25.
-In Grove's case, it was because in his early years he logged five seasons with the Baltimore Orioles of the International League at a time when the O's were not affiliated with any major-league team.
+Grove's career numbers are also limited by the fact that he did not debut in the big leagues until he was 25.
+He logged five seasons with the Baltimore Orioles of the International League at a time when the O's were not affiliated with any major league team.
 Grove went 108-36 in those five seasons before Orioles owner Jack Dunn finally sold his contract to Connie Mack and the A's.

 Year Inducted: 1947